U.S. is denying passports to Americans along the border, throwing their citizenship into question

 The government alleges that from the 1950s through the 1990s, some midwives and physicians along the Texas-Mexico border provided U.S. birth certificates to babies who were actually born in Mexico.
 In a series of federal court cases in the 1990s, several birth attendants admitted to providing fraudulent documents.

-Based on those suspicions, the State Department began during Barack Obama’s administration to deny passports to people who were delivered by midwives in Texas’s Rio Grande Valley.
+Based on those suspicions, the State Department during George W. Bush and Barack Obama’s administrations denied passports to people who were delivered by midwives in Texas’s Rio Grande Valley.
 The use of midwives is a long-standing tradition in the region, in part because of the cost of hospital care.

 The same midwives who provided fraudulent birth certificates also delivered thousands of babies legally in the United States.
 It has proved nearly impossible to distinguish between legitimate and illegitimate documents, all of them officially issued by the state of Texas decades ago.